M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 This should create a `chip2w7_pr_solution_distrib.json` file in `results/latest`.

-Then to visualise the results, uncomment the code under 'visualisations' and then 'Solution Distribution Histogram' in main.py and rerun:
+Then to visualise the results, uncomment the code under 'visualisations' and then 'Solution Distribution Histogram' in `main.py` and rerun:

 ```
 python main.py -c 2 -w 7
 ```

 This should create the two baseline histograms in `results/latest/experiment_plots`.
-You may also change the amount of bins to better visualise the distribution.
+You may also want to change the amount of bins to better visualise the distribution.

 And if you're interested, you may also try different distributions for different algorithms by changing the algorithm_name from "PR" to a different algorithm by using any of the following: